 Jennifer’s money transfer plans

-Jen had just moved to Australia with a new job lined up for her.
+Jen had just moved to Australia and has a new job lined up.
 Her new income was more than enough to pay her modest bills and living expenses, so she wanted to set up a regular transfer of money back home to America to pay for her father’s growing medical needs.
-Her plan was to transfer $1,000 every month, to be converted into American dollars.
+Her plan was to transfer $1,000 every month, which would be converted into American dollars.

 Jennifer’s first thought was to go to her bank.
 She looked at their options, then looked at their fees and realised it would take a big bite out of the money she sent.
 Casting around for other options, she soon discovered a typical international money transfer service.
 To compare both side by side, she drew up this table.